tessabirt/Final-Project-Explore/shiny_demo.md

 interactivity to another level through interactive web applications, allowing users to interact with any aspect of your data and analysis.
 You can host them as standalone web apps or embed them within R Markdown documents or build dashboards.
-And the best part is…**you can do it all within R, no web development skills required!**
+And the best part is...**you can do it all within R, no web development skills required!**

 So, lets walk through the steps and build a quick shiny app!
 For this demo we are going to build off some of the data and interactive maps you